Skip to Main Content

 If you’re a first-time homebuyer in Massachusetts, you might qualify for help purchasing a home.
 MassHousing, the state’s housing finance authority, helps connect borrowers with lenders offering lower-cost conventional and FHA mortgages, as well as:

-• Down Payment Assistance: This MassHousing program provides eligible borrowers between $25,000 and $30,000 in down payment assistance.
-The program has two options: a 0% deferred loan of up to $30,00 that is due when the first home is paid off or sold and a 15-year loan up to $25,000 with a 2% interest rate.
-You’ll need to earn less than $191,700 per year to qualify.
+• Down payment assistance: This MassHousing program provides eligible borrowers with up to $30,000 in down payment assistance.
+The program has two options: a 0 percent deferred loan of up to $30,000 that is due when the home is paid off or sold, or a 15-year loan of up to $25,000 with a 2% or 3% interest rate.
+To qualify, you must earn less than $205,335.

-• Purchase and Renovation Loan: For those interested in buying a fixer-upper, MassHousing offers the Purchase and Renovation mortgage program.
-Though not specifically created for first-time homebuyers, this program provides another affordable route to homeownership: financing for both buying the home and renovations, which are combined into a single monthly mortgage payment.
+• Purchase and renovation loan: For those interested in buying a fixer-upper, MassHousing offers a purchase and renovation mortgage program.
+Open to first-time and repeat buyers, this program funds both the purchase and renovations with a single monthly payment.
 Note: There are income limits for the program, which vary by city.

-• Closing cost credit for service members: This program is available to first-time homebuyers (and repeat buyers in select areas) who are active duty military, veterans, Gold Star families or in the National Guard or Reserves.
-It provides closing assistance of as much as $2,500, money that can be combined with a down payment assistance program.
+• Closing cost credit for service members: This program is available to first-time homebuyers — and repeat buyers in select areas — who are active-duty military, veterans, Gold Star families or in the National Guard or Reserves.
+It provides closing assistance of as much as $2,500, money that can be combined with down payment assistance.

-Another unique feature of MassHousing mortgages is that they come with job loss protection: If you lose your job, the insurance can help cover payments up to $2,000 per month for six months.
+Another unique feature of MassHousing mortgages is that they come with job loss protection: If you lose your job, the insurance can help cover your mortgage’s principal and interest for six months.

 How to find the best mortgage rate in Massachusetts for you